Subscribe for email updates and read recent editions of our Freshwater Flash newsletter

 The big picture for freshwater management in the Bay of Plenty.

-We're updating the Regional Water and Land Plan to strengthen rules and deliver on community-led targets for managing water quality and quantity.
+We're updating the Regional Natural Resources Plan to strengthen rules and deliver on community-led targets for managing water quality and quantity.

 See the latest reports from our freshwater science and monitoring work